xsaori/xsaori.github.io/docs/iconip2025_tutorial3.md

 ### 3-3.
 Modeling Human Brain Activity with Generative AI
 **Speaker:** Yu Takagi (Nagoya Institute of Technology)

-This session will demonstrate how generative AI models—such as diffusion models and large language models—can be used to decode and simulate brain activity from neuroimaging data.
+This session will introduce the neural encoding model as a method for identifying alignment between the latent representations of Generative AI and human brain activity.

+1. Introduction to modeling brain data with Generative AI

+2. Hands‑on session: modeling neural data while watching visual images

 ---